Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Consolidating Power:
-- The chapter opens with Cersei Lannister firmly in control of King's Landing, having eliminated her enemies and reclaimed her authority.
+- The story continues with Cersei Lannister firmly in control of King's Landing, having eliminated her enemies and reclaimed her authority.
 - She takes steps to solidify her power by appointing loyalists to key positions and establishing a network of spies and informants.
 2. Expanding Influence:
 - Cersei extends her influence beyond the capital, working to strengthen her alliances with other regions and noble houses.